 Cooking oil will be important for basic cooking.
 Coconut oil has a little bit longer shelf life, and shortening in a can does too.

-Not having flour can take away a ton of meal options from your neighbor.
+Not having flour can take away a ton of meal options for all of us.
 All flour will be hard to come by and be worth a lot.
 If you can grind wheat you will be a superstar.
+You may be able to grind the wheat for others as another barter skill.
+Remember, flour doesn’t have a long shelf life but is one of my most important storage commodities.

 40. Fishing/Hunting Supplies

-Having fishing gear and hunting equipment could be the difference between having your next meal and not.
+Having fishing gear and hunting equipment could be the difference between having your next meal or not.
+If you’re good at hunting and fishing you could barter the results of a successful day in the woods or on the water.

 People will be begging for their favorite snacks after a crisis.
-You never know what people will be willing to give up for that box of Cracker Jacks.
+You never know what people will be willing to give up for that box of Cracker Jacks or Oreos.

 42. Apple Cider Vinegar

-Apple cider vinegar is great for cleaning, and even good for your health.
-Drinking it can also help you feel fuller while eating smaller amounts of food.
+Apple cider vinegar is great for cleaning and even good for your health.
+Drinking it can also help you feel full while eating smaller amounts of food.

 People don’t want to cup their hands to drink water, so paper or plastic cups are still going to be a basic need.
-You can’t afford to let any water fall to the ground.
+You can’t afford to let any family member get dehydrated.

 44. AM/FM Radio